BA Economics UCC Requirements, University Of Cape Coast

 Though the university has officially set the maximum aggregate at 24.
 Nevertheless, it reserves the right to set specific cut off points from year to year.

-Notably, the specific requirements set is dependent on the performance of applicants and the capacity of the university in that specific year.
+Notably, the specific requirements set depends on the performance of applicants and the university’s capacity within that particular year.

-For example, university can set the maximum for Bachelor of Arts (Economics) in a particular year at aggregate 17.
+For example, the university can set the maximum for Bachelor of Arts (Economics) in a particular year at an aggregate 17.

 Factually, the cut off point for Bachelor of Arts in Economics (B.A Economics) for the 2020/2021 academic year is aggregate 20.
 Check out the full list of Programs or Courses and their cut off points from our site.